Current status of BIM 2

 Be they RSS, ATOM etc and from whatever source – usually a public blog.

-- Students to use that feed to respond to questions set by teaching staff.
+- Students to use that feed to respond to questions set by teaching staff or to simply just blog.

 - Teaching staff to track progress and, if so desired, mark and comment on student contributions.